-https://weblearn.ox.ac.uk/portal/hierarchy/skills/ricourses
+different versions: biomedical sciences; natural and physical including advice on how to meet the key responsibilities of being a researcher.
+The courses are available in five https://weblearn.ox.ac.uk/portal/hierarchy/skills/ricourses This provides an introduction to good practice in research, sciences; engineering and technology; arts and humanities;

-This provides an introduction to good practice in research, including advice on how to meet the key responsibilities of being a researcher.
-The courses are available in five different versions: biomedical sciences; natural and physical sciences; engineering and technology; arts and humanities; social and behavioural sciences.
+social and behavioural sciences.